Mesih Pasha

 Mesih Pasha or Misac Pasha (1443–1501) was an Ottoman statesman of Byzantine Greek origin, being a nephew of the last Roman emperor, Constantine XI Palaiologos.
-He served as Kapudan Pasha of the Ottoman Navy and was Grand Vizier of the Ottoman Empire in 1501.
+He served as Kapudan Pasha of the Ottoman Navy and was grand vizier of the Ottoman Empire in 1501.

 Life

 Origin and early life

 Mesih was related to the Palaiologoi, the last ruling dynasty of the Byzantine Empire.
 According to the 16th-century Ecthesis Chronica, he was the son of a certain Gidos Palaiologos, identified by the contemporary Historia Turchesca (attributed to Donado da Lezze or Giovanni Maria Angiolello) as a brother of a Byzantine emperor.
-This emperor is commonly held to have been Constantine XI Palaiologos, the last Byzantine emperor, who was killed during the Fall of Constantinople to the Ottoman Sultan Mehmed II in 1453.
+This emperor is commonly held to have been Constantine XI Palaiologos, the last Byzantine emperor, who was killed in 1453 during the Fall of Constantinople to the Ottoman Sultan Mehmed II, commonly known as Mehmed the Conqueror or Sultan Mehmed Fatih.
 If true, since Constantine XI died childless, and had the Ottomans failed to conquer Constantinople, Mesih or his brother Hass Murad Pasha might have succeeded him.
 Instead, Mesih rose to become one of the most powerful men in the state that destroyed the Byzantine Empire.
 The Byzanto-Italian chronicler Theodore Spandounes, who claimed that Mesih was the brother of his own paternal grandmother, wrote that Mesih was ten years old at the time of Constantinople's fall.
-He and two of his brothers, one of whom was Hass Murad, were captured, converted to Islam, and raised as pages under the auspices of Sultan Mehmed II, as part of the devşirme system.
+He and two of his brothers, including Hass Murad, were captured, converted to Islam, and raised as pages under the auspices of Sultan Mehmed II, as part of the devşirme system.
+In addition, through his mother, he was related to the Venetian noble Contarini family.